david-drew/OpenVINO-Custom-Layers/Intel OpenVino 2019 R1.1 Custom Layers Guide DRAFT 6.28.2019.md

 ## Custom Layer Overview

 The [Model Optimizer](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html) searches the list of known layers for each layer contained in the input model topology before building the model's internal representation, optimizing the model, and producing the Intermediate Representation files.

+[DAVID] I split the following out of the previous paragraph.
+It's restating what we just said a couple of paragraphs ago.
+Delete?
 If your topology contains layers that are not in the list of known layers for the supported model framework, the Model Optimizer considers the layers to be custom.
 The list of known layers is different for each specific supported model framework.
 To see the framework layers that are supported by the Model Optimizer, refer to [Supported Frameworks Layers](https://docs.openvinotoolkit.org/2019_R1.1/_docs_MO_DG_prepare_model_Supported_Frameworks_Layers.html).

 The [Inference Engine](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_Deep_Learning_Inference_Engine_DevGuide.html) loads the layers from the input model IR files into the specified device plugin, which will search a list of known layer implementations for the device.
 If your topology contains layers that are not in the list of known layers for the device, the Inference Engine considers the layer to be unsupported and reports an error.
 To see the layers that are supported by each device plugin for the Inference Engine, refer to the [Supported Devices](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_supported_plugins_Supported_Devices.html) documentation.
 **Note:** Unsupported layers for a device does not necessarily mean that a custom layer is required.
 The [Heterogeneous Plugin](https://docs.openvinotoolkit.org/2019_R1.1/_docs_IE_DG_supported_plugins_HETERO.html) may be used to run an inference model on multiple devices allowing the unsupported layers on one device to "fallback" to run on another device (e.g., CPU) that does support those layers.